IMPORTANT - please read

 3. By entering, the participant agrees to be bound by these Terms and Conditions.

 4. Ticket terms and conditions apply.
-There is 1 pair of tickets, (2 adult tickets) to be won at a total value of £36.00.
+There is 1 pair of tickets, (2 adult tickets) to be won at a total value of £38.00.
 Under 18’s go free if accompanied by a ticket holder.
-Plumpton Racecourse Easter Eggstravaganza will take place on 21st & 22nd April.
+Plumpton Racecourse Easter Festival will take place on 12th and 13th April 2020.
 You may use these tickets to attend any one-day of the event.

 5. The draw will take place the day after the competition closes.